 • Daydreams—lives in his or her own world

 A gifted child may not exhibit all of these characteristics simultaneously, due to uneven development.
 For example, Jo may possess a large vocabulary, read prolifically, engage in creative storytelling, but struggle with puzzles, numbers and math.
+Likewise, he may make As in language arts courses, but Cs or Ds in math courses.

 - Be attentive to your child’s comments and observations.